khushaljethava/khushaljethava.github.io/_posts/2026-04-07-Edge-AI-with-Python-Running-ML-on-Edge-Devices.md

 The tradeoff is model size.
 A 7B parameter model won't fit on a Raspberry Pi.
 Edge AI is about making smaller models that run fast on limited hardware.
 For example, running [object detection with YOLO](/posts/Object-Detection-with-Python-YOLO/) in real time requires careful model optimization for edge deployment.

+When I deployed a YOLO-based barcode detection model to warehouse scanning devices at Codiste, edge inference was the only viable option — the devices had intermittent network connectivity and needed sub-100ms response times.
+Converting from a full YOLOv8s to a quantized TFLite model reduced our model size from 22MB to under 6MB while keeping detection accuracy above 95%.

 ## Installation

 ```bash